johnsulf/project-exam-1-johnsulf/README.md

 - Vanilla JavaScript
 - WordPress (Headless CMS)

-No external frameworks or libraries were used, emphasizing core web development skills.
+No external frameworks or libraries are used, emphasizing core web development skills.

 ## Getting Started